rspamd/rspamd/doc/quickstart.md

 ## Introduction

-This guide describes the main steps to get and start working with rspamd.
+This guide describes the main steps to get and start working with Rspamd.
 In particular, we describe the following setup:

+- Debian Jessie (or another OS with systemd)
 - Postfix MTA
 - Rmilter
 - Redis cache